 The writing seen on the Door's skin are personal inscriptions from thirty four B-17 friends I've met over the years, many of whom have left us in the nearly 3 decades since the signing began.

-One of my best friends was John Shirley, a wild card who was sorta famous for riding his big wheel bicycle - which he coaxed me into pedaling around the parking lot once!
+One of my most interesting friends was John Shirley, a wild card who was was sorta famous for riding his big wheel bicycle - that he once coaxed me into pedaling around the parking lot - just once!
 96th BG Ball Turret Gunner John was shot down on his 9th mission and spent nearly 14 months as a 'guest' of the Luftwaffe:

 photo credits this page: